Raising Clarrie Hall Dam

 Related water security projects

-To ensure our approach to securing a long-term water supply for the Tweed continues to be appropriate, Council has been working with the community to review all its water strategies, including Demand Management (Water Efficiency), Water Augmentation and Drought Management Strategy.
+To ensure our approach to securing a long-term water supply for the Tweed continues to be appropriate, Council has worked with the community to review all its water strategies, including Demand Management (Water Efficiency), Water Augmentation and Drought Management Strategy.
 A report on these matters was received by Council in March 2021.
 Council adopted all recommendations made by the community project reference group (PRG).

 In 2022, Council revised its Drought and Water Restrictions policy in response to community feedback.
-The policy is available on Council’s website at tweed.nsw.gov.au/policies.

 In September 2023, Council engaged consultant GHD to prepare an Integrated Water Cycle Management (IWCM) Issues Paper.
 The Issues Paper is expected to be completed in early 2025 and will consider all aspects of Council’s water supply services, infrastructure, performance, asset management, and financial planning.
 It will also assess Council’s recycled water and demand management strategies.